Bolivar County Library System

 • WPA County Files have been made available through the Mississippi Library Commission.
 The Works Progress Administration (WPA) was one of FDR’s New Deal program agencies during the Depression.
 The WPA’s County Files, produced through the State-Wide Historical Research Project, have been digitized and are searchable PDFs.
 These files detail the history of each Mississippi county and were compiled by field workers in the 1930s.
 Each county is searchable.

 • Bolivar County Mississippi GenWeb, a great free website that is devoted to Bolivar County history, including cemetery site surveys, local history, and so much more.
+NOTE: Some patrons have noted that they cannot access this website from Chrome; however, they had no difficulty using other browsers.

 • Bolivar County, Mississippi Genealogy & History Network, another good free website devoted to Bolivar County history.